TheGoodlike13/liberty_or_death/README.md

 So I keep changing the server.xml file to see if it still works.
 Well, turns out it doesn't work if you use a question mark in the ID.
 Might have something to do with being part of some URL, which would make sense.
-What doesn't make sense is why does the port of the URL which point to my servlet ignores this configuration.
+What doesn't make sense is why does the port of the URL which points to my servlet ignores this configuration.
 What's it even for then???

 I remove it completely with no consequence.
 Next you'll tell me I didn't need JSP either???